Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 Recently, the `mesa` contributors have introduced the possibility to control and visualize a simulation directly from within a [Jupyter Notebook](https://jupyter.org/).

-To do this, we need to define three components: the portrayal of the agents in the visualization, the parameters of the model we want to control, and finally the visualization itself.
+To create a visualization, we need to define three components: the portrayal of the agents in the visualization, the parameters we want to control, and finally the visualization itself.
 The portrayal includes the agent's color and size: to introduce some visual cues to the model, we change the agents' color once they have received a certain number of letters.

 ```python